Cinemark Holdings Inc. [CNK] – A worthy stock for long-term investors

 Cinemark Holdings Inc. [NYSE:CNK]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to Cinemark Holdings Inc. [CNK], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to Cinemark Holdings Inc. [CNK], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give CNK an Overweight rating.
-The average 12-month price forecast for this stock is $8.39, with the high estimate being $39.00, the low estimate being $14.00 and the median estimate amounting to $20.50.
-This is compared to its latest closing price of $8.41.
+The average 12-month price forecast for this stock is $11.09, with the high estimate being $39.00, the low estimate being $14.00 and the median estimate amounting to $20.50.
+This is compared to its latest closing price of $10.85.

 Fundamental Analysis of Cinemark Holdings Inc. [CNK]